yulinzhang96/League-of-Legend-with-Deep-Learning/README.md

 and a Bidirectional LSTM to automatically generate LOL Wiki text by using Python and Tensorflow

-• Deployed the models using Tensorflow.js and python-shell on a website that’s implemented with Node.js, HTML , CSS , jQuery and AJAX , and that’s published on Azure
+• Deployed the models using Tensorflow.js and python-shell on a website that’s implemented with Node.js, HTML , CSS , jQuery and AJAX , and that’s published on Azure/Heroku

 Deployment configuration (Azure):